malachispencer/CV/README.md

 Receptionist

 - Built excellent rapport with members and guests.
-- Administrative tasks involved great deal of attention to detail.
+- Responsible for banking, debtors and pending memberships.
+- Dealt with enquiries via email, phone and in person.
+- Performing trail checks, updating logs for site repairs and maintenance.

 **Private Tutor** (January 2018 to June 2018)

 - Tutored KS2, KS3 and GCSE children in English Language and English Literature.
-- Had to develop a tailored approach to each student based on level and temperement.
+- Delivering lessons tailored to the student's needs.
+- Sourced my own students using Tutora (now Tutorful).

 **The Regent's Place Health Club** (October 2017 - January 2018)

 Receptionist

-- Built excellent rapport with members and guests.
+- Built excellent rapport with members and guests as first point of contact.
-- Administrative tasks involved great deal of attention to detail.
+- Responsible for dealing with queries, booking classes, processing memberships and cancellations.

 **Private Tutor** (March 2017 - October 2017)

 - Tutored KS2, KS3 and GCSE children in English Language and English Literature.
-- Had to develop a tailored approach to each student based on level and temperement.
+- Delivering lessons tailored to the student's needs.
+- Sourced my own students using Tutora (now Tutorful).

 **Clark White Publications Ltd** (August 2015 - February 2017)